 We then made our way to the Golden Corridor.
 We saw the main control room and the control room for reactor 3 (claimed to be identical of reactor 4).
 We continued down the Golden Corridor and were now told to put on our gloves and face mask.
 We made a short stop outside of the door to reactor 4 and then ducked through a doorway to see the memorial to Valery Khodemchuk and then circulating pumps for reactor 3

 After touring inside the plant, we got out of our protective clothing and boarded a bus headed to the power plant cafeteria for lunch.
 After lunch, we were back on the bus and went over to the other end of the plant.
 Ups some stairs, we were in a viewing room with a large model of reactor 4 and a nice view of the New Safe Confinement structure.
 We received a bit of a long winded overview on everything we just saw and wrapped up the plant tour.

 Alex, Nikolai, and the van were waiting for us outside.
 We climbed in to find they had some T-shirts and magnets for us.
-It was time to head back to Kiev.
+It was time to head back to Kyiv.
 First, we stopped back at the market so we could hit the ATM for some cash- we wanted to tip our guides.
-On our way out of town we stopped at the Chernobyl post office to send a couple postcards.
-All that was left was the two hour drive back to Kiev and to be dropped off at our hotel
+On our way out of town, we stopped at the Chernobyl post office to send a couple postcards.
+All that was left was the two-hour drive back to Kyiv and to be dropped off at our hotel

 We would not hesitate to recommend them to anyone looking to visit Chernobyl.